 As someone who has wanted to start a BL review blog for literal years, finally hunkering down and going for it is a big deal for me, no matter how low stakes it is in actuality.
 So, if anyone else is reading this, thanks for helping me usher along my adult’s youth.
 I’m having fun!

-Thanks to EGG RAMEN's Simple template for showing me how to fix the position of the Windows XP background without repeating it.
+Additional thanks to B00merang Artwork for the Windows XP icons used in my navigation, as well as EGG RAMEN's Simple template for showing me how to fix the position of the Windows XP background without repeating it.

 The following resources were also used while writing the code for this review:

-Version 2.0.1 includes light edits and removal of one non-essential inline image.
+Version 2.0.1 includes light edits and removal of one inline image deemed non-essential.
 Long story short, I was struggling to wrap text around figures in the tab div while managing their viewport size in this CSS.

 P.S.
 I look more like Shio's hand-drawn picture of girl!Miya than Shio IRL.